rfbergeron/bompiler/doc/BEHAVIOR.md

 If the index is out of bounds, no operations are performed, and `NULL` is returned.

+Badlib already does its own bounds checks.

+However, without performing bounds/`NULL` checks here, we have undesired behavior: if the given index equals the number of children, the call to `llist_extract` will fail, but the call to `llist_insert` will succeed.
+Effectively, the node would adopt a new child instead of replacing one.

 #### Changes
-Badlib already does its own bounds checks, so they may not be necessary here.
-However, without performing bounds/`NULL` checks here, we have undesired behavior: if the given index equals the number of children, the call to `llist_extract` will fail, but the call to `llist_insert` will succeed.

-The result is that instead of replacing a child, the parent effectively adopts a new child, and the procedure returns `NULL`.

-It would likely be best for this procedure to assert that the inputs are valid, rather than relying on badlib.
+Assert that nodes are not `NULL`, instead of relying on badlib return codes.

 ### `astree_get`
 Retrieves the parent node's `N`th child.